Search Website

 Logo for the Center for Intentional Health, Functional Medicine and Integrative Therapies

-Our Immune Recovery Programs
+Our Immune Recovery & Resilience Programs

 The immune system is designed to protect and adapt, but when it becomes chronically activated or dysregulated, it can contribute to persistent symptoms that affect energy, cognition, digestion, mood, and overall resilience.
 These patterns may arise following infections, environmental exposures, autoimmune activity, or prolonged physiological stress.
+Our programs are based in functional medicine, use integrative therapies for support and are uniquely guided by neuroscience data and interventions to assist the body in both repair and resilience by connecting brain function to all systems affected by illness and disease.

 Immune & Auto-Immune Disorders